fidafathima/TaskManagement_front-end/README.md

 This repository contains a full-stack application with a Django backend API and a React frontend.
 The following instructions will guide you through setting up and running

 # Basic features
--Custom User model and authentication using email and password.
+- Custom User model and authentication using email and password.
--JWT authentication.
+- JWT authentication.
--Redux,Redux-persist
+- Redux,Redux-persist
--Search functionality for tasks
+- Search functionality for tasks

 # Prerequisites
 - Node.js (v14 or later)